 Hungry for more?
 Check out these Etsy tips for newbies!

 The main point is this: there’s a wealth of information out there about starting an Etsy shop.
-So, do your research rather than blindly jumping in.
+So, do your research (like reading this guide) rather than blindly jumping in.
 This way, you’ll put yourself in the best position to make that first sale and increase your business’s sustainability.

 Think like a business, not a hobby

 Even if you want to start an Etsy shop for a bit of fun, you must think like a business rather than a hobby that makes a little cash on the side.

 The most successful Etsy shops think like this.
 Whether each product is handmade to order or sold in high volumes, it’s operated as a business, not a hobby.

 The BEST businesses take an enormous amount of effort, time, and energy to make them successful.
 And there’s very little emotion.
 Ask yourself, how much emotion is in the production and sale of your Etsy product?

 A little bit is good.
 In fact, a little emotion is important.
 But if you can’t look at your products objectively and try and find ways to improve, then there’s too much emotion and your shop might not make it.
 The fact is that data says a lot about your Etsy shop, your sales, and your products.

 If you’re not willing to both look at that data and act upon it, then the growth and success of your Etsy shop will be hard to come by.

-Hopefully, this article has put you in the right mindset and given you the right resources to start your own Etsy shop, but there’s still more to learn!
+Are you ready to start your Etsy shop?
+Hopefully, this article has put you in the right mindset and given you the right resources get started with your own Etsy shop, but there’s still more to learn!

 Research.
 It’s undoubtedly the most important (and overlooked) part of selling on Etsy.
 And with the tools we offer here at Marmalead, you’ll learn just how to make your products stand out from the rest.